Jenny Geddes

 Janet "Jenny" Geddes (c.
 1600 – c.
-1660) was a Scottish market-trader in Edinburgh who is alleged to have thrown a stool at the head of the minister in St Giles' Cathedral in objection to the first public use of the Church of Scotland's 1637 edition of the Book of Common Prayer in Scotland.
+1660) was a Scottish market-trader in Edinburgh who is alleged to have thrown a stool at the head of the minister in St Giles' Cathedral in objection to the first public use of the Church of Scotland's revised version of the Book of Common Prayer, the 1637 Scottish Prayer Book.
 The act is reputed to have sparked the riot that led to the Wars of the Three Kingdoms, which included the English Civil War.

 Background

 Since the early years of the 17th century, the Church of Scotland had been established as an episcopal church on the same basis as the Church of England, but was far more Puritan both in doctrine and practice.
-In 1633, King Charles I came to St Giles' to have his Scottish coronation service, using the full Anglican rites, accompanied by William Laud his new Archbishop of Canterbury.
-In the years that followed he began to consider ways of introducing Anglican-style church services in Scotland.
+In 1633, King Charles I came to St Giles' to have his Scottish coronation service, using the full Anglican rites, accompanied by William Laud, his new Archbishop of Canterbury.
+In the years that followed, he began to consider ways of introducing Anglican-style church services in Scotland.
 The king arranged a commission to draw up a prayer book suitable for Scotland, and in 1637 an Edinburgh printer produced:

 These developments met with widespread opposition.